Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibet Travel Permit

 The Tibet Travel Permit is a very important document that you should present on different occasions during your trip to Tibet.
-The Tibet Tourism Bureau at Lhasa issued this permit.
+The Tibet Tourism Bureau at Lhasa issues this permit.
 According to the rule, international travelers in Tibet must be in an organized group and accompanied by a guide.
 So you need to book a Tibet tour with a local Tibet travel agency first.
 Your travel agency will apply for this permit on your behalf.
-Your tour operator will require you to send a copy of your passport to them so that they can process this permit.
+Your tour operator will require you to send a copy of your passport and China visa to them so that they can process this permit.
 It usually takes several weeks to process this permit.
 As such, you need to have this permit processed way ahead of your tour schedule.

 You can secure your Chinese Visa from the Chinese Embassy in the United States.
 If you live in Washington, D.C., for example, you can secure a Chinese Visa from the nearby Chinese Embassy.
 Chinese Visa usually costs $185.
+Also Chinese embassies are avaialbe in Chicago, Los Angeles, New York and San Francisco.

 Related Articles